HanXHX/ansible-redis/README.md

 Dependencies
 ------------

 None.
-But you can add explicitely my [Dotdeb role](https://galaxy.ansible.com/list#/roles/3970) to have the latest version of Redis!
+But you can add explicitely my [Dotdeb role](https://galaxy.ansible.com/list#/roles/3970) to have the latest version of Redis on Jessie!

 Example Playbook
 ----------------